 Its Analytics function also allows you to track who’s searching for you and what other sites they’ve visited.
-The free and easy registration process for GMB is available here.
+The free and easy registration process for GMB is available.

 2. Bing Places for Business

 Only Google outpaces this free Microsoft product in visits, and you can add multiple business locations, photos, videos and more during your fast, free and easy registration.
 Because Bing is the default search engine for desktop and tablet versions of Windows 8, some tablet, desktop and laptop owners opt for Bing over Google.
-Enroll here.
+Click to Enroll.

 3. Yahoo Local Listing

 Facebook is the most widely used social media network.
 So, if you want to connect with consumers, this is the place to be.
 Creating a Facebook Business page not only gives you the opportunity to share basic information and updates about your business, but it also can help you capture leads, drive traffic to your website and reach targeted audiences with Facebook Ads.
 Additionally, you can get to know your customer base through Facebook Insights, which will show you the hard data on what your audience is enjoying, or Facebook groups, which enable you to have a conversation with fans.
-Create and claim your Facebook page here.
+Click to create and claim your Facebook page.

 5. Apple Maps

 Apple Maps is the default web mapping services for iOS.
 When Apple users search for local businesses through the app, all of the information is pulled from Apple Maps and not Google, so it’s important to make sure that you’re listed here.
 Features like third-party integration with Yelp and Siri integration make it a boon for business owners and consumers.
-Add your business here.
+Click to add your business.

 Yelp is one of the best online sources for candid consumer reviews.
 Bonus: It allows you to send public or private messages (including deals) to customers and review business trends using the Yelp reporting tool.
 In terms of demographics, nearly 35% of Yelp users are 18 to 34, 60.6% are college grads and more than 48% earn $100,000 or more annually.
 The most reviewed categories on Yelp include shopping, restaurants and home services respectively.
-Enroll here.
+Click to Enroll.

 MerchantCircle is a free network targeted toward small businesses seeking to connect with local customers and other small businesses in their areas.
 Users can advertise to boost their listings, post business blogs and take advantage of free marketing tools aimed at building their business.
 The more active they are online, the more local exposure they gain.
-Create a listing here.
+Click to create a listing.